Fr75s/kdenlive-title-gen/commands.md

 Sets the color of the outline of the text in the text block to the given color (in RGB components from 0-255).
 If no `A` parameter is specified, the text will be fully opaque.

+### outline_width

+- `outline_width (VALUE: int)`

+Sets the thickness of the outline of the text block in pixels to the given value.
+The value must be greater than or equal to zero.

 ### y

 **(TITLE)**